junder-git/app1_dockercompose_python_discord_quart/README.md

 # Setup/installation and running mantainance guide

 1) Download the whole git repo with git clone or download as zip.
-(If downloaded as zip extract it somewhere)
+(If downloaded as zip extract it to your 'Documents' folder)

 2) REPLACE => .env file envs
   2a) Go to discord dev portal and sub your application oauth2 secret key and client keys into .env file